dlr-gtlab/genh5/examples/creating_datatypes.md

 For null-terminated (utf8) strings, the `GenH5::DataType::VarString` may be used.
 If a string of fixed size or non utf8 encoding is required the `GenH5::DataType::string` method may be used.

-One may check if a datatype is null-terminated (variable length) with the `GenH5::DataType::isVarLen` method.
+One may check if a string datatype is null-terminated (variable length) with the `GenH5::DataType::isVarString` method.

 ### Compound Types